LAFKA 75 YEARS

 The End of the century is managed by the third generation and there’s plenty of work

 The decade of 2010 began sadly.
 After working at Lafka for more than 30 years, Olavi Jokinen fell ill and was hospitalized in 2011.
-His wife Varpu Jokinen, who had also worked at Lafka for more than 30 years, also got sick the same year and died in the autumn.
+Also Varpu Jokinen, who had also worked at Lafka for more than 30 years, also got sick the same year and died in the autumn.
 At that time Vesa’s wife Tuija Jokinen became a employee of Lafka.
 For several years we had looked for a new bookbinder to be an apprenticeship student of our bindery.
-In the autumn of 2011 a young man named Tomi Lappalainen entered our bindery to buy a bonefolder, which he needed as he studied to become a conservator in Metropoli.
+In the autumn of 2011 a young man entered our bindery to buy a bonefolder, which he needed as he studied to become a conservator in Metropoli.
 His shopping trip turned into a job interview, and a few weeks later he was an apprentice at Lafka.
-Now two years later he has graduated as a bookbinder, become a part-owner of Lafka, and started his studies to be a master bookbinder under the supervisor of master Toivo Salo.
+After two years later he has graduated as a bookbinder, becomed a part-owner of Lafka, and started his studies to be a master bookbinder under the supervisor of master Toivo Salo.

 With our great employees and a loyal customer base, we are confident about the future.
 In 2024 we turned 96 years old, and all of this time we have been operating in the same premises, on Tarkk’ampujankatu street in the Ullanlinna neighborhood of Helsinki.
 As you can see, Lafka has been a small family run company and that’s the way we want to keep it!
 There is a saying that “a bookbinder loves books more than money”, based on Lafka’s history we can truly say that this statement is true!

-We thank you for your interest in learning about Lafka and its people.
+We thank you for your interest in learning about Lafka.
 Come visit us!

 Contact us!